Plan the perfect teddy bear's picnic

 5. Leave to cool for 5 minutes in the tin, then turn out onto a wire rack to finish cooling.

-Teddy bear’s picnic activities
+Teddy bear’s picnic party ideas

 Go ‘in disguise’